EddyVerbruggen/nativescript-plugin-firebase/README.md

 [![YouTube demo, 41 sec](docs/images/yt-thumb.png)](https://youtu.be/7zYU5e0Djkw "YouTube demo, 41 sec")

 ### Use when
-* you need to store JSON data in the cloud,
+* you need to store JSON data in the cloud (but don't want to loose data when the device is offline),
 * you want to sync that data to other devices and platforms,
 * you want to optionally protect that data by having users log in,
 * you want to update clients at the moment the data changes (think chat and multiplayer games),